Jack Hughes, Fruition Horticulture (First seen in The Orchardist, August 2015)

 Fruitlet Model

-Further work by Lakso & Robinson along with colleagues Duane Greene and Phillip Schwallier examined young apple fruitlet Photo 4growth rates and their consequences for fruit survival or abscission.
+Further work by Lakso & Robinson along with colleagues Duane Greene and Phillip Schwallier examined young apple fruitlet growth rates and their consequences for fruit survival or abscission.
 They found that fruitlets had to sustain a growth rate to survive and if the growth rate of any fruit fell below 50% of the fastest growing fruits, those fruit were destined to drop (Figure 3).

 This relationship holds true for most varieties although harder to thin varieties like Gala might persist at lower growth rates (say 40%).
 This work has led to the development of a Fruit Set Model4 that is used to give an early prediction of chemical thinner response.
 Detailed measurements 4-8 days after thinner application can assist in an early prediction of the extent of thinning that has occurred and is just beginning to be expressed.
 This information supports early and informed decision making on whether to repeat thinner application while fruitlets are still within a susceptible size range.